London Hydro: A Technology for Aging Underground Infrastructure

 In 2010, London Hydro’s Asset Sustainment Plan identified that the traditional methods employed for cable rehabilitation were not keeping pace with the aging demographics identified in the condition assessments.
 Based on the rate of depreciation and cable life expectancy, London Hydro identified the need to rehabilitate 50 km of cable per year.
 In order to accomplish this rate of rehabilitation, silicone injection was considered to be the most viable option.
 An in-house methodology was used to prioritize underperforming areas to help with the annual selection of subdivisions requiring rehabilitation.

 There are two similar technologies used for silicone injection of cables.
 There is the sustained medium-pressure injection method and there is a low pressure technology known as the “un-sustained” process.
 The sustained method requires a short outage to install a special elbow that allows silicone to be injected.
 The unsustained method requires a silicone soaking period in the order of thirty to sixty days.
 Several visits take place during this period to monitor the process.
 The sustained method requires a longer outage since the injection process takes place while the cable is de-energized.
 However, the entire process is completed during the outage.
-Depending on the vendor and the technology being used, warranties are being offered for an expected cable life extension from 20 to 40 years.
-The principles are the same for both processes.
 Each technology is based on the injection of a silicone based fluid in between the conductor strands.
 The silicone molecules are small enough that under pressure they migrate through the insulation.
 As the silicone molecules come into contact with moisture in the insulation they grow in size thereby impeding its travel through the insulation.
 The silicone fills in any manufacturing voids or water trees that have formed over time, restoring the cable to almost new status with very little customer impact.

 Manufacturers have demonstrated that the chemicals used in both processes give the desired life extension with no safety compromise.
 Underground cable rejuvenation has been used for decades, particularly the use of silicone injection in medium voltage cable insulation, such as XLPE.
 London Hydro’s experience has shown that silicone injection has extended the reliable life of medium voltage XLPE underground cable.
 Ultimately the improvement in the condition of London Hydro’s underground assets through silicone injection will result in improved system reliability and customer satisfaction.